 "Receive one who is weak in the faith, but not to disputes over doubtful things.
 2 For one believes he may eat all things, but he who is weak eats only vegetables," (Rom 14:1-3).

-Examples from the Bible of weakness in faith, were of those who considered it a sin to eat meat.
-In our day, a person weak in faith might continually argue over areas of the Bible he/she does not properly understand, but has formed a personal opinion.
+Examples from the Bible of weakness in faith were of those who considered it a sin to eat meat.
+In our day, a person weak in faith might continually argue over areas of the Bible he/she does not correctly understand but has formed a personal opinion.

-For someone to constantly forbid and condemn the things he considers to be sin, when there is no clear leading in scripture, would be sin.
+For someone to forbid and condemn the things he considers to be sin, when there is no clear leading in scripture, would be a sin.